-For the SF network, we ran simulations for m = 1, the case that we derived exactly.
-Our framework has trouble correctly identifying nodes representing the same signature-with the TPR $\approx .5$ -due to the SF network property that many nodes will simply have degree m.
-For a small value of m, especially for m = 1, we know very little information about many nodes, making it hard to 're-identify' it.
+For the SF network, we ran simulations for m=1, the case that we derived exactly.
+Our framework has trouble correctly identifying nodes representing the same signature-with the TPR \approx .5-due to the SF network property that many nodes will simply have degree m.
+For a small value of m, especially for m=1, we know very little information about many nodes, making it hard to 're-identify' it.

+7 Applications

-7. Applications.
-We apply our methodology to two publicly available datasets: the Reality Mining Group at MIT which was introduced by Eagle and Pentland (2006) and the infamous Enron email dataset.
+We apply our methodology to two datasets: the Reality Mining Group at MIT which was introduced by Eagle et al [9] and the infamous Enron email dataset.
 Since each dataset doesn't have fraudulent activity in the form of two nodes representing the same entity, we treat each match score, i.e., the comparison of a node with itself, as a non-match score.
 After estimating the parameters, a decision needs to be made on which model is actually provides the best fit.
-Goodness-of-fit (GOF) has been addressed by Hunter, Goodreau and Handcock (2008) who offer a graphical procedure for GOF by plotting simulated distributions of the degree, edge-wise shared neighbors, and mean geodesic distance against the observed distributions for a given network dataset.
+Goodness-of-fit (GOF) has been addressed by Hunter et al [16] who offer a graphical procedure for GOF by plotting simulated distributions of the degree, edge-wise shared neighbors, and mean geodesic distance against the observed distributions for a given network dataset.
 Theoretical results for GOF and model selection procedures are uncharted due to the dependencies in the data which make traditional chi-square GOF tests and AIC and BIC model selection procedures irrelevant.
 We provide a brief discussion for each dataset on which model we feel is most appropriate.

-7.1.
-Reality Mining Dataset.
+7.1 Reality Mining Dataset

 The Reality Mining dataset consists of 100 subjects-faculty and undergraduate and graduate students from MIT-whose telephone calls were being tracked.
-We consider a restricted dataset by only considering in-network calls and removing all loops, multiple edges, and isolated nodes, resulting in a network with 72 phone users.
-A plot of the network is show in Figure 3.
+We consider a restricted dataset by only considering innetwork calls and removing all loops, multiple edges, and isolated nodes, resulting in a network with 72 phone users.
+A plot of the network is show in Figure 4.